dolphin-emu/dolphin/Data/readme.txt

 eXternal Frame Buffer is always disabled regardless of what you choose.
 Turning Free-Look on in the Advanced tab allows you to walk around with Shift+WASD.
 The OnScreen Display or debug information doesn't work in VR mode, so don't bother.
-An Asynchronous Timewarp option is now available, but is very buggy.
+An Asynchronous Timewarp option is now available for OpenGL ONLY, but is very buggy.
 It can only be changed before playing, not during play.
-When not using the Rift or not using OpenGL, make sure Asynchronous Timewarp is disabled.
+In D3D it has no effect.

 Choose a game and click the Play button to start.
 Acknowledge the warning, then put on the Rift.
 Keep the mouse over the Rift's window, and click to focus input.
 Shift+R recenters the view.

+Try toggling fullscreen with Alt+Enter if it doesn't look right.

+There appears to be a memory leak that slows down the game if you play for a long time.
+Try doing a save state and then exit and restart Dolphin and load the save state if your performance drops.
+Also there may be issues with stopping a game then starting another game without restarting Dolphin.
+Sorry, it's a work in progress.

 Per-game Settings:
 Virtual Reality needs to be the correct scale, and the 2D elements need to be at